olimeme/maitools/README.md

 - **Markdown Editor:** Write and format notes effortlessly using Markdown.
 - **Kanban Board:** Visualize tasks and manage workflow efficiently.

-Maitools is developed using React, TypeScript, and Vite, with Chakra UI component library.
+maitools is developed using React, TypeScript, and Vite, with Chakra UI component library.

 ## Features